How to Apply

 Eligibility and How to Apply

-Each EastBio project will link you to an Eligibility Checker.
 You are eligible if you have an upper second or higher undergraduate degree, or the international equivalent.
 You are not required to have a Masters degree.
-Our studentships are open to students worldwide and will cover tuition fees, a stipend, and an annual research grant.
+Our studentships are open to students worldwide and will cover tuition fees at home-fees level, a stipend, and an annual research grant.
 If you will require a visa to study in the UK, please note that the studentship does not cover visa costs or health insurance surcharges.

 We offer comprehensive support for all applicants, including Q&A sessions with EastBio staff and student representatives.
 If you have any questions at that stage, the handling admin contact will be listed on each project, and EastBio also has a dedicated support email for general enquiries.

 After finding your dream project, the first step will be for you to contact the supervisor associated with that project; you can find their name and details on the advert.
-A guide to 'How to meet my supervisor' will be available ahead of each recruitment round.
+A guide to 'How to meet my supervisor' is available ahead of each recruitment round.

-Application forms include a narrative CV and Equality, Diversity and Inclusion (EDI) section, and an example form can be found at the bottom of this page.
-You will also need to list two academic referees who have agreed to provide a reference for you on our EastBio reference form (available at the bottom of this page).
-You must also complete a form to capture EDI data that EastBio requires for reporting purposes to our funder.
-Applications normally close in December, and EastBio will invite all applicants to an online briefing session that covers the subsequent stages of the process.
+Application forms include a narrative CV and an Equality, Diversity and Inclusion (EDI) section, which can be found on this page.
+You will also need to list two academic referees who have agreed to provide a reference for you on our EastBio reference form.
+You must also complete a form that capture EDI data that EastBio requires for reporting purposes to our funder.
+Applications normally close in December, and EastBio invites all applicants to an online briefing session that covers the subsequent stages of the process.

 At EastBio, we are committed to fostering an inclusive and diverse environment.
 We encourage individuals of all identities and experiences to apply and join us in creating a culture of equity and belonging in research and innovation.